Moon Magic Guide · Blue Moon Meaning

 - What a Blue Moon actually is

-- Where the name comes from (it isn't the color)
+- Where the name comes from (it isn't the colour)

 - Why it reads as "extra credit"